 2. Pricing models

-Credit card processing pricing also often confuses businesses because of the many different pricing models.
+Credit card processing pricing also often confuses business owners because of the many different pricing models.

 3. Contract terms